Ultraviolet Sensitivity in Higgs-Starobinsky Inflation: Introduction

 Theoretically, it is favored that an inflation model has ultraviolet (UV) insensitivity.
 For example, it was shown that the cosmological observables of single-field inflation with large non-minimal coupling are insensitive to the addition of dimension-6 operators in metric formalism~\cite{Jinno:2019und} barring the unitarity problem during the reheating.
 In this work, we ask to what extent inflationary dynamics and observational predictions depend on the presence of a dimension-six operator and to what extent such operators should be suppressed in order not to spoil the consistency with observations.

 In this direction, previous literature mainly concerns either $ R^{n} $ (especially $ n=3 $) type of correction to the $ R^{2} $-inflation~\cite{Huang:2013hsb,Cheong:2020rao,Ivanov:2021chn}, or $ \chi^{6} $ term or $ \chi^{4} R $ term in the Higgs inflation~\cite{Jinno:2019und}.
-In this work, we generalize these arguments by considering all possible dimension-six no-extra-derivative operators constructed from $\chi$ and $R$ such as $ \chi^{2} R^{2} $, $ \chi^{4}R $, and $ \chi^{6} $ in the Higgs-$ R^{2} $ inflation.\footnote{ For simplicity, we assume the $Z_2$ symmetry $\chi\to-\chi$, with the gauge invariance of the Higgs in mind. }
+In this work, we generalize these arguments by considering all possible dimension-six no-extra-derivative operators constructed from $\chi$ and $R$ such as $ \chi^{2} R^{2} $, $ \chi^{4}R $, and $ \chi^{6} $ in the Higgs-$ R^{2} $ inflation.\footnote{ For simplicity, we assume the $Z_2$ symmetry $\chi\to-\chi$, with the gauge invariance of the Higgs in mind. } \footnote{ There may be other kinds of dimension-6 operators which involves derivatives like $ R (\partial \chi)^{2}$.
+The effects of derivative couplings are generally expected to be more suppressed than non-derivative ones in the slow-roll inflation.
+Detailed consideration requires another machinery beyond the scope of this work and we will only consider polynomial terms of $\chi$ and $R$ within $f(R,\chi)$ framework. }

 This work is organized as follows.
 In Section~\ref{Sec2}, we review the general $ f(R, \chi) $ theory and set our notation.
 We also summarize our analysis method to investigate the prediction of inflation models in the framework of the $ f(R, \chi) $ theory.
 In Section~\ref{Sec3}, we will consider the effects of higher dimensional operators on the scalar potential and cosmological observables.
 Then we conclude in Section~\ref{Sec:Conclusion and Discussion}.